soracom-labs/multi-carrier-failover-demo/README.md

  - switch the carrier to other supported one
 4. `switch_plmn` function uses nmcli to down/up the cellular connectivity interface

-NOTE: In scripts, the supported carrier is hard-coded as PLMN (Public Land Mobile Network) Number (e.g. 44010 as NTT Docomo).

 ## Warning

-The sketches in this repository are examples only and are not guaranteed to work.
-In addition, the content of this sketch is not intended for commercial use.
+The script in this repository is example only and is not guaranteed to work.
+In addition, the content of this script is not intended for commercial use.
 Please use them at your own risk.